RaghuJingade/swifyDex-token-list-bridge-utils/README.md

 ## Functions Overview

-chainify

- * Adds bridgeInfo to the given token list for Optimism, Polygon and Arbitrum.
- * @param l1TokenListOrPathOrUrl
- * @returns TokenList with l2 bridgeInfo filled

 chainifyTokenList

  * Given a chain ID (Optimism, Polygon, or Arbitrum) and a TokenList, returns the TokenList with `extensions` filled.